vnegrisolo/vnegrisolo.github.io/_posts/elixir/2017-06-15-struct-factory-for-elixir.md

 Both `build` and `create` functions receive the struct name and a list of attributes for **overriding** factory defaults.

 Last detail to watch is the usage of the pipe operator `|>`.
-This operator fits really well on both methods because the main idea here is to build something and for every step change it to the next step. ❤️
+This operator fits really well on both methods because the main idea here is to build something and change it for each step it pass through. ❤️

 {: data-path="test/support/ex_factory.ex"}
 ```elixir